-Celebrate the anniversary of this iconic voyage at The Nare and nearby Plymouth in 2020 and 2021
+Celebrate the anniversary of this iconic voyage at The Nare and nearby Plymouth in 2021

 The Mayflower sailed from city of Leiden, Holland to Plymouth, England and then across the Atlantic to America in 1620.
-2020 marks the 400th anniversary of this voyage to what is now called New England, and was known to English explorers at the time as The New World.
+2020 marks the 400th anniversary of the ship's arrival in what is now called New England, and was known to English explorers at the time as The New World.

 The ship’s passengers were in search of a new life.
 A significant number were known as Separatists, a group of people who mostly wanted to live a life free from the then oppressive regime of the Church of England.
 Others were on the ship for a multitude of reasons – some anticipated the chance to build a better future for their families and the opportunity of new land, while for others the offer of freedom and adventure was too good to turn down.

 They would go on to be known as the Pilgrims and influence the future of the United States of America in ways they could never have imagined.
 So the Mayflower’s story isn't just about the ship’s passengers, it's about the people who already lived in America and the enormous effect the arrival of these colonists would have on Native Americans and the land they had called home for centuries.